 LLI also supports the faculty at LUMS in navigating key academic challenges through the Faculty Success Series (FSS), a year-long programme comprising a series of interactive, one-hour workshops on topics like time management, stress, mentorship, and work-life balance, the programme fosters personal and professional growth in a supportive, peer-driven environment.
 This initiative has created a valuable space for faculty to gain practical tools, share experiences, and connect with academic leaders.

-Other than faculty-facing development initiatives, LLI also plays a vital role in empowering students with lifelong skills that may enable them to become resourceful professionals of the future through.
+Other than faculty-facing development initiatives, LLI also plays a vital role in empowering students with lifelong skills that may enable them to become resourceful professionals of the future.
 Students are involved in the Pedagogical Partnerships Programme, wherein LLI facilitates students through a semester-long partnership with a faculty member, contributing to course content, delivery, and assessment tool development.
-The students work – not as TAs or RAs – but as equal partners is the learning design process, incorporating the students’ perspective to the learning process.
-The TA Development Programme is another prime example of how LLI empowers teaching assistants to support faculty and peers effectively with a close collaboration with LUMSx.
+The students work – not as TAs or RAs – but as equal partners in the learning design process, incorporating their perspective into the learning process.
+The TA Development Programme is another prime example of how LLI empowers teaching assistants to support faculty and peers effectively, through close collaboration with LUMSx.
 The course has been made mandatory for all TA applications by SBASSE and SDSB.

 Research and Evidence-based Problem Solving